Doncuppjr/mkgptdrv/README.md

 mkgptdrv
 ========

-Script to wipe a block device and throw down a gpt with multiple partitions, plus add syslinux bios and efi files.
+Script to wipe a block device and install a gpt with multiple partitions, plus add syslinux bios and efi files.

 ###Usage: